Donald Trump Greets Press With ‘No Collusion’ Instead Of ‘Hello,’ And Other Weird Moments From Trump’s Day

 — Aaron Rupar (@atrupar) March 20, 2019

-And in another perhaps unsettling moment in the speech, discussing what he said were US. military victories over ISIS in Syria, Trump repeated the phrase “We killed ’em all” four times in rapid succession.
+And in another perhaps unsettling moment in the speech, discussing what he said were U.S. military victories over ISIS in Syria, Trump repeated the phrase “We killed ’em all” four times in rapid succession.

 Watch Trump say "we killed them all" four times in 14 seconds. #NotNormal pic.twitter.com/wpetGiHzMx